Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 The U-value is the most scientific measure of insulation.
 It tells you: “If it is 1 degree colder outside than inside, how much heat will escape through one square metre of this window?”

 - Uw (Whole Window): Measures the entire unit including the frame.
-This is usually higher (worse) because frames lose more heat than glass.
+This is usually higher because frames lose more heat.

 3. G-Values: Free Heat vs. Overheating